 Plimsoll – The gagged sailor is part of memorial to Samuel Plimsoll (1824-1898), a Victorian politician who invented the Plimsoll Line drawn on ships‘ hulls to indicate safe loading.
 He tried to get a bill passed through Parliament in 1867.
 It failed, so he wrote a book Our Seamen.
 An Appeal.
 It set out his concerns and a Royal Commission on unworthy ships was set up.
 In 1876 the Merchant Shipping Act made the load line mark compulsory.

-The prints have been exhibited at Art 14 (Kensington Olympia) and more recently at Fiumano Projects (2019).
+The prints have been exhibited at Art 14 (Kensington Olympia) and more recently at Fiumano Projects (2019) and Thomas More was included in an exhibition at TMLighting (2025).
 A selection of the images and a story were published in the award winning magazine Less Common More Sense, no 15 The Uncensored issue.

 Bouville